 No matter your age or height, you’re going to love the spray pad Water Play!
 The girls loved sitting in the Muskoka chairs in the misting section and, like all kids, ran around trying to guess which water jets would be the next to fire out water.
 Water Play was great for all ages, we saw babies being walked by their parents, and big kids like mine cooling off.
 Event grandparents loved it when the temps were high!

-Because of the high amount of rain we’ve had this spring, the train, bumper boats, swans, and ponies were closed, but to be honest, my kids didn’t notice much.
-They wanted to do the bumper boats, but they were more than happy to move on to the next ride.
-Check their Centreville website before you head out, they have a scrolling ticker at the top with their hours and any ride closures and park updates you’ll need to know.
+Check their Centreville Amusement Park website before you head out, they have a scrolling ticker at the top with their hours and any ride closures and park updates you’ll need to know.
 Thank you, Centreville for hosting us!